akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 - 3. *Reproducibility*: Unlike a GUI, working in a CLI allows for complete reproducibility.
 The commands used to install and run a program can be used across users to achieve identical results.

 ## Log on to the Hoban Lab server
-Sign in to http://10.129.0.151:8787/auth-sign-in?appUri=%2F, using the username and password Austin has given to you.
+Sign in to [Hoban Lab server](http://10.129.0.151:8787/auth-sign-in?appUri=%2F), using the username and password Austin has given to you.
 After providing your information, you'll be taken a screen that matches what you would see if you were to open RStudio on your personal desktop.
 This is RStudio-Server: you're running RStudio on the lab's Linux Server.

-Check out the source panel for scripting, the conosole/terminal, environment and history pane, and the files, viewer, packages, and help pane.
+Check out the source panel for scripting, the console/terminal, environment and history pane, and the files, viewer, packages, and help pane.
 You can customize this if you like.

 <img width="1673" alt="Screen Shot 2021-08-29 at 11 44 30 AM" src="https://user-images.githubusercontent.com/10552484/131260953-acb91b54-1d3b-4041-b534-9925a8ee9166.png">